hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

 :::

 #### Theory #1: House as a symbol for home computers
-My first thought was that maybe the house was included as a symbol for IBM's new line of personal *home* computers?
+My first thought was that maybe the house was included as a symbol for IBM's new line of personal **home** computers?
 Before IBM PC's launch in 1981, IBM had largely been known for their business computers.
-So, it makes sense that, as IBM was entering the growing market of personal computers, they wanted to signal to the home users that their PC had soemthing *fun* to offer—hence the "not serious" glyphs, like the smiley, which were added with text-based games in mind.
+So, it makes sense that, as IBM was entering the growing market of personal computers, they wanted to signal to the home users that their PC had something *fun* to offer—hence the "not serious" glyphs, like the smiley, which were added with text-based games in mind.
 So maybe they added the house glyph for the same reason?
 Surely the smileys have to have a house they live in?
 It's compelling to think this might be true, but to be clear, this is pure speculation, and there's nothing substantial to support this claim.

 #### Theory #2: It's related to backspace
 Another "hunch" was suggested by VileR.
 He entertained the idea that the house character itself was associated with the action of deleting text, or related to the backspace symbol ⌫ (U+232B).
 If you rotate ⌫ 90˚ clockwise, you do get a house ⌂ (with an &times; in it).
 It's an interesting idea, but there doesn't seem to be nothing to support this claim either.

+#### Theory #3: It's borrowed from System/23 Datamaster
+In the Benj Edwards' email interview, David Bradley also mentions that the choice of "serious characters" was based on the immediate ancestor of PC at IBM, the System/23 Datamaster.^[Edwards, Benj (2015): [Origins of the ASCII Smiley Character: An Email Exchange With Dr. David Bradley (2011)](https://www.vintagecomputing.com/index.php/archives/790/the-ibm-smiley-character-turns-30#more-790), *vintagecomputing.com*.
+19.3.2025] VileR found the Datamaster [character ROM image](https://forum.vcfed.org/index.php?threads/ibm-system-23-datamaster-display-and-character-generation.1247762/), which confirms that some character sequences *were* copied to CP437 unchanged (üéâäàåçêëèïî).
+But, there is no house symbol, or anything resembling it.

+#### Theory #4: It's borrowed from Wang word processing machines
+In a blog post [Weird Tales](https://www.os2museum.com/wp/weird-tales/), Michal Necasek of OS/2 Museum examines claims made by Bill Gates that Microsoft wanted IBM to copy some Wang word processing characters ("smiley faces and boxes and triangles and stuff") into the IBM PC's character set because they were considering creating their own Wang clone.
+Necasek half-debunks and half-confirms these claims, as none of the Wang character sets have smileys, yet they do share some strikingly similiar characters with CP437, that are unlikely to be a coincidence.
+These include left/right triangles, a box, a diamond, double exclamation mark, and several arrows.^[Necasek, Michal (2021): [Weird Tales](https://www.os2museum.com/wp/weird-tales/), *OS/2 Museum*.
+19.3.2025] But again, none of the Wang character sets include a house symbol, so IBM couldn't have copied it from there.

-#### Theory #3: It comes from Blissymbolics
+#### Theory #5: It comes from Blissymbolics

-What I've always found weird about the house symbol is that its representation is somewhat atypical for a house.
-Wouldn't a more intuitive house icon have a [roof with an overhang](https://www.google.com/search?q=iconography%20house&udm=2)?
-Instead, the CP437 house glyph <span class="cp437-inline">⌂</span> is a simple box with a triangular top.
+So, IBM didn't get the house glyph by copying it from other character sets.
+But it's unlikely that IBM's team designed the house symbol in a vacuum.
+If it's not from another computer system, then maybe they found it by looking at books for existing symbol systems and iconography?

 <figure class="u-image-float-right-inline">
     {% image